 - Individual = number of individual students with whom we had advising contacts.

 - Topic Experience = seeking experience during college (any type, including internship, undergraduate research, field study, co-op, etc.).

 - Topic Post-grad employ. = seeking post-graduation employment.

 - Topic Cont. educ. = planning for continued education [graduate or professional school, or other] beyond the current degree.

-- Topic HPA = planning for a health profession requiring a degree beyond the bachelor's degree.
+- Topic HPA = Health Professions Advising: planning for a health profession requiring a degree beyond the bachelor's degree.

 We advise all students at Virginia Tech, first-year through graduate level.
 The majority of graduate students who seek our advising are seeking experience or post-graduation employment.